Student Supports

 This survey and report are made possible through the 2021 Basic Needs Data Work Group, which proposed a first-in-the-nation coordinated, regular survey across all Washington higher education institutions.
 With representatives from multiple CTCs and baccalaureate institutions facilitated by WSAC, the Work Group built consensus that critical basic needs data can drive change in institutions, regions, and the state.
 They developed a data collection instrument and an implementation proposal that built on current campus assessment efforts as well as national best practices.

-Washington’s Supporting Students Experiencing Homelessness (SSEH) Pilot was enacted in 2019 legislation (2SSB 5800) and is administered by the Washington Student Achievement Council and Washington State Board for Community and Technical Colleges.
-The pilot was expanded in 2021 legislation (SHB 1166) to include a total of eight community college districts and four public baccalaureate institutions.
-The pilot was expanded in a 2022 budget proviso to include all public community college districts and baccalaureates.
+Washington’s Supporting Students Experiencing Homelessness (SSEH) Pilot was enacted in 2019 legislation (2SSB 5800).
+It was made permanent in 2023 and expanded to include all public community colleges and baccalaureate institutions.
+The grant program is administered by the Washington Student Achievement Council and Washington State Board for Community and Technical Colleges.

 WSAC is working with partners, including DSHS, SBCTC, Anti-Hunger and Nutrition Coalition and Northwest Harvest, on strategies to increase postsecondary students’ access to food assistance.